Conflicts between science and religion

 lifestyle, mainly caused by inadequate parenting and/or sexual molestation during childhood; it is chosen, and can be

-- Researchers and therapists have reached a near consensus that transgenderism is caused by hormonal imbalances in the womb; they often recommend gender reassignment surgery if the individual qualifies.
+- Researchers and therapists have reached a near consensus that being transgender is caused by hormonal imbalances in the womb; they often recommend gender reassignment surgery if the individual qualifies.
 Transgender persons often describe themselves as being female trapped in a male body, or vice versa.
 Many religious conservatives believe that it is a caused by gender confusion and is treatable through prayer and counseling; many feel that gender reassignment surgery is a very serious sin.

 Webmaster comment: (Personal opinion; bias alert)